techservicesillinois/SecOps-Powershell-Qualys/src/help/Start-QualysScan.md

 # Start-QualysScan

 ## SYNOPSIS
-Launch vulnerability scan in the user's account
+Launch vulnerability scan in the user's account.
+Only targeting asset groups is supported currently.
+Support for targeting by IPs to be added later.

 ## SYNTAX